Amphibious vehicle: M29 Weasel

-The M29 Weasel (Studebaker Weasel), whilst originally designed as a snow vehicle, operated successfully in an amphibious role by the addition of front and rear floats.
-The basic vehicle will float but its bow is square so the additional floats add stability and load carrying capacity.
+The M29 Weasel (Studebaker Weasel), whilst originally designed as a snow vehicle, operated successfully in an amphibious role by the addition of front and rear floats: the M29C Water Weasel.
+The basic vehicle will float but it's bow is square so the additional floats add stability and load carrying capacity.

 Armored

 Tracked armored vehicles with amphibious capabilities include those that are intended for use in amphibious assault.
 The United States started developing a long line of LVT (Landing Vehicle Tracked) designs from around 1940.

 Many tracked armored vehicles that are primarily intended for land-use, such as armoured fighting vehicles and armoured personnel carriers nevertheless also have amphibious ability, tactically useful inland, reducing dependence on destroyable and easily targeted bridges.
 To provide motive power, they use their tracks, sometimes with an added propeller or water jets.
 As long as the opposite bank has a shallow enough slope for the vehicle to climb out within a few miles, they can cross rivers and water obstacles.
 An American example is the M113 Armored Personnel Carrier.
 Soviet examples are the PT-76 amphibious tank, and the BTR-50 and MT-LB APCs based on its chassis.

 Some heavier tanks have an amphibious mode in which a fabric skirt is needed to add buoyancy.
 The Sherman DD tank used in the D-Day invasion had this setup.
 When in water the waterproof float screen was raised and propellers deployed.
 The M2 and M3 Bradleys also need such a skirt.